Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - We ask why, seeking explanations from those who created them
 - This may be the birth of word propaganda a neutral term originating with the meanng "to spread" or "to propagate".
 - Memes are the definition of propaganda.
 Their express purpose is to self-propagate through selfish reproduction. <<{??}
-- The form of this replicibility is determined by both the intent of the meme creator (magician) and the context of the platform.
+- The fitness of a meme is determined context in which its situated.
+- This context is a carrier wave